OrzMiku/lunarfox/README.md

 - When using the Litematic mod, you need to change it's hotkey or the `Open World Map` hotkey.
 - Found a bug or have a suggestion?
 Feel free to submit an Issue or Pull Request on [GitHub](https://github.com/OrzMiku/lunarfox).
-- For the Chinese community, you can join our [QQ channel](https://pd.qq.com/s/1vbkit4bj).
-- For non-Chinese communities, you can join our [Discord channel](https://discord.gg/z974WwPEJt).

 ## ⭐ Credits